Guides Ellipticals Training Equipment

 So, which is better an elliptical or a rowing machine?
 Both machines provide excellent cardiovascular workout options, with the different movement patterns determining the more suitable uses of each.

 Ellipticals are low-impact, joint-friendly cardio machines that are well-suited for beginners and those looking to relax a little more when working out.
-Rowing machines are better suited if you’re looking to build muscular endurance and strength alongside burning more calories, albeit at a higher intensity than ellipticals.
+Rowing machines are better suited if you’re looking to build muscular endurance alongside burning more calories, albeit at a higher intensity than ellipticals.

 Which machine do you prefer?
 Have you tried both of them?
 Let me know!